a2stuff/a2d/MGTK.md

 ```

 #### SetTextBG ($0C)
-Set the current text background
+Set the text background of the current grafport.

 Parameters:
 ```